 - Media Mail®

-Cost to get a USPS Certificate of Mailing
+What does a USPS Certificate of Mailing cost?

 The cost to the public to get a Certificate of Mailing is $1.50.